garrandall/popular-music-data/tracks/jigga-jay-z.md

 Motherfuckers better duck when the fool spit
 One shot could make a nigga do a full flip
 See the nigga layin shocked when the bullet hit
-Oh hey ma, how you, know niggaz wanna buy you
+Oh hey ma, how you, know niggas wanna buy you
 But see me I wanna Fuck for Free like Akinyele
 Now I gotta let her take this ride, make you feel it Inside your belly, if it's tight get the K-Y Jelly